-Well, on this particular day, I’d finally finished a long 8 hours at work and was in a mad rush to pick up a few groceries, fetch up my little person from daycare and start dinner.
+Well, on this particular day, I’d finally finished a long 8 hours at work and was in a mad rush to pick up a few groceries, fetch up my little person from daycare, and start dinner.

 Well, once we got home, I began unloading the grocery bags.
 Not soon after I started, I noticed several items were missing.

-Still, in my work clothes, I hurried downstairs, headed to the garage in order to find the items I had left in my trunk…but the truck was empty.
+Still, in my work clothes, I hurried downstairs, and headed to the garage in order to find the items I had left in my trunk…but the truck was empty.

 Then, I darted back upstairs to check if I had overlooked the items.

 Nope, they weren’t there either.

 Geez.
 When I woke up that day, I had no clue I’d be in for a lesson in how God teaches grace.

 When people mess up is how God teaches grace!!!!

 Then it occurred to me; the bagger didn’t give me all my groceries.
 So, I grabbed my receipt and dialed the store’s number.